schoeberl/librelane/docs/source/contributors/classes.md

 be only be used inside the specific class they are declared in, and not its super or subclasses.

-Private properties and methods are **not** part of the OpenLane API and may break at any time without a major version increment.
+Private properties and methods are **not** part of the LibreLane API and may break at any time without a major version increment.

 ## Hierarchy and "Virtual" Public Variables/Methods

-Classes in OpenLane rely on heavy use of polymorphism to define interface by which multiple classes can interact with each other.
+Classes in LibreLane rely on heavy use of polymorphism to define interface by which multiple classes can interact with each other.

 By our immutability standard, setters are by definition not in